hantswilliams/flask-api-template-healthcare-/README.md

 ## Security Features Related to HIPAA / HITRUST covered:

-1. RBAC - prevents unauthorized access to PHI
+1. Role based access controls (RBAC) - prevents unauthorized access to PHI
     - With simple dedicated GUI for admin to manage roles-permissions, and users
 2. 2-Factor Authentication - prevents unauthorized access to PHI
     - Currently set to Google Authenticators